Dismiss Modal

 One or more of your teeth have been damaged.
 If the surface of the tooth is chipped, your dentist should be able to smooth or repair it with a filling or cap.
 Make an appointment when you can.

 If the tooth is pushed out of place, the tooth socket (bone) has a break in it.
 You must be seen as soon as possible by your dentist or oral surgeon.
-They may be able to put the tooth back in alignment and splint it, if this was not already done by your healthcare provider.
+They may be able to put the tooth back in alignment and splint it, if this was not already done by your doctor.
 This will hold the tooth in place.

 Home care

-Follow these tips when caring for yourself at home:
+Follow these tips when caring for yourself at home.

-• Unless a splint was applied to your tooth, bite on a clean, folded gauze pad or cotton swab to apply pressure to the tooth.
+• Unless a splint is applied to your tooth, bite on a clean, folded gauze pad or cotton swab to apply pressure to the tooth.
 This will help keep it in place until your dentist or oral surgeon sees you.

 • Don't have very hot or very cold foods and drinks.
 Your tooth may be sensitive to temperature changes.